 Read my article on Applying for an Indian Visa(for U.S. Citizens)

 15. How to Pack for your Trip to India

 India can be a challenging and complex country but also very rewarding once you feel like you’ve prepared for it.

 Here is my Essential packing list for India.

 Although there are good doctors and hospitals in the big cities, you might not always have access to them.
 Also, traveling in India has its obvious risks– standards and regulations are different from the U.S., so safety precautions and measures aren’t always perfect.
 I went with World Nomads to cover my entire trip and it was the cheapest I found.

-What would you add to this guide to practising and studying Yoga in India?
+What would you add to this guide to studying Yoga in India?
 Follow along for more India travel tips!